stevekochscience/sqlschool/_posts/7-analytics-training/yammer/2014-07-03-understanding-search.md

 * search\_run: This is logged when a user runs a search and sees the search results page.
 * search\_click\_X: This is logged when a user clicks on a search result.
 X, which ranges from 1 to 10, describes which search result was clicked.

+The tables names and column definitions are listed below&mdash;click a table name to view information about that table.

 <div class="accordion">
   <ul>
     {% include case-data/yammer-users.html %}